bcharlier/HMMA238/Bash/tp.md

 ### Paging programs

 A paging program displays, one windowful at a time, the contents of a file on a terminal.
-It pauses after each windowful and prints on the window status line the screen the file name, current line number, and the percentage of the file so far displayed.This is not an editor (no modification of the file can be done)
+It pauses after each windowful and prints on the window status line the screen the file name, current line number, and the percentage of the file so far displayed.
+This is not an editor (no modification of the file can be done)

 `more` (deprecated) `less` (best choice) `most` (default on your machine, more feature than `less`, but bad keybindings).